wp-plugins/ewire-payment-module-for-woocommerce/readme.txt

 == Changelog ==

+= 1.1 =
+* Update for Woocommerce 2.0
+* Languages and localization have been removed

 = 1.0 =
-* The first stable release.
+* The first stable release
 * Bugs corrected from version 1.0 Beta regarding languages and localization

 == Upgrade Notice ==

+= 1.1 =
+This version works with least Woocommerce 2.0

 = 1.0 =
 Bugs corrected from version 1.0 Beta regarding languages and localization.